ban-m/blog/content/about/about.md

 Bansho Masutani

-I'm studying bioinformatics, systems' biology and medical science at the University of Tokyo.
+I'm a Master's studens studying bioinformatics, systems' biology and medical science at the University of Tokyo.

 ### Publication

+### Talk & Poster